 Magazine Capacity

-Siding nails are provided in a long coil, almost always set at a 15-degree feed angle and collated (held together) either by welded wire or plastic ribbon.
+Siding nails are provided in a long coil, almost always set at a 15-degree feed angle, and are collated (held together) either by welded wire or plastic ribbon.
 The former is less expensive, whereas the latter provides a neater finish.
 This coil fits into the magazine on the nailer and feeds automatically.
 Some siding nailers can use either collation type, but it’s not always the case.

 Magazine capacity varies from 300 to 500 nails depending on model and nail size.
 It’s tempting to think that the best framing nailer has the largest capacity.
 It will certainly mean the gun can be operated for longer before needing to be reloaded, but 500 nails of any size weigh significantly more than 300.
 That could tire the user more quickly.
-Most magazines are side-loading, which is fast and easy.
+Most magazines are side loading, which is fast and easy.

 Operating Pressure

 Some types of nailers offer a choice of power source.
 They may be battery, corded, or pneumatic powered.
 That’s not true of siding nailers, which currently are all pneumatic.
 This means you need an air compressor to run them.
 There are many different models available, and lightweight portable compressors have their advantages, but it’s important that the one you choose can supply adequate operating pressure.
-Generally speaking, that will be somewhere between 70 psi (pounds per square inch) and 120 psi.
+Generally speaking, that will be somewhere between 70 psi and 120 psi.

 It’s also important to have a sufficient high-pressure hose to reach from the compressor sitting on the ground to the highest point where the siding will be fitted.
 This usually has to be purchased separately, so it’s vital the specification and type of fitting are checked before ordering.